rioffe/CarND-BehavioralCloning-Solution/writeup_report.md

 I use the model from the NVidia's ["End to End Learning for Self-Driving Cars" paper] (https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 The model is modified in the following ways from the orinal described in the paper:
 * The input images are 80 by 40 by 3 in HSV space instead of 200 by 66 by 3 in YUV space
-* The normalization is applied to images outside the model (we experimented with the Lambda layer, but found no perfomance difference)
+* The normalization is applied to images outside the model (I experimented with the Lambda layer, but found no perfomance difference)
 * The last two convolutional blocks don't have max pooling layers in them accounting for the smaller input image size.
-* Instead of a more traditional RELU activation, we use ELU activation, which we found to perform much better: note, that both open-sourced Comma.AI steering model and some blogs use ELUs as well.
+* Instead of a more traditional RELU activation, I use ELU activation, which I found to perform much better: note, that both open-sourced Comma.AI steering model and some blogs use ELUs as well.
-* We apply dropout only to the last of convolutional layers and the first of the fully connected layers.
+* I applied dropout only to the last of convolutional layers and the first of the fully connected layers.

 Here is a recap of the model (lines 167 throught 209):
 My model consists of five convolutional blocks.
 The first three convolutional blocks consist of sets of 5 by 5 convolutions (24, 36,